HubSpot Elite Solutions Partner Program

 Get Creative with Depth and Layers

 Using color in your design is an opportunity to be creative and have fun.
 It makes your work more dynamic and allows you to express your brand in a bold way.
 Remember that colors don’t have to be flat blocks that bog down your design.
 Consider layering your colors with a subtle pattern or shadows, or use them in a gradient to give design elements depth.
-For inspiration, see these examples of website designs that emphasize the use of color.

 Let Images be Your Guide